Anna the anaconda got pregnant all by herself — by ‘virgin birth’

 The staffers immediately suspected a rare reproductive strategy called parthenogenesis, which means that a female organism can self-impregnate.
 She does not need a man-aconda.

 The word itself is of Greek origin.
-Its translation means virgin birth.
+Its translates as virgin birth.

 The phenomenon is far more common in plants and insects, but has been documented in some lizard, shark, bird and snake species.
 Just once before, at a zoo in the United Kingdom in 2014, had scientists documented a parthenogenesis case in green anaconda whose young were born alive.